davidoury/datalab-notebook/README.md

 Change to the `datalab-notebook` sub-directory (just created) and create the virtual box called `datalab`:
 ```
 $ cd datalab-notebook
-$ vagrant up
+$ vagrant up datalab
 ```

+Now run a shell/console on the newly created `datalab` virtual box:
 ```
 $ vagrant ssh datalab
 ```

-The prompt will change as you are now running a shell/console inside the virtual box you just created, which is called `datalab`.
+The prompt will change as you are now running a shell/console _inside_ the virtual box you just created, called `datalab`.

 Become the super-user with this command.